DataDog/documentation/content/en/real_user_monitoring/guide/proxy-rum-data.md

 3. Forward the request to the Datadog intake URL using the POST method.
 4. Leave the request body unchanged.

-<div class="alert alert-info">For security reasons, remove any HTTP headers potentially containing sensitive information, e.g. the `cookie` or `referer` headers.</div>
+<div class="alert alert-info">For security reasons, remove any HTTP headers potentially containing sensitive information, e.g. the `cookie` header.</div>

 The site parameter is an SDK [initialization parameter][1].
 Datadog intake origins for each site are listed below: